Due the the ongoing COVID-19 Pandemic, lessons for private students (non-OU/non-UMich) will remain virtual through the school year.

-Brandon teaches both flute and piano weekly from his home in Southgate, MI (flute lessons also available via Skype).
-Brandon's teaching style combines all aspects of musical learning from theory and history to flute/piano specific techniques.
-His goal with each student is to make sure that they have a well rounded musical education that will allow them to move forward into any musical field they wish to conquer while also instilling life skills that can be used beyond music in student's everyday lives.
+Brandon is Applied Instructor of Flute at Oakland University, a Graduate Student Instructor at the University of Michigan, Ann Arbor, and an Instructor of Flute at the Flint School for the Performing Arts while also holding a private studio out of his home in Ypsilanti, MI.
+Brandon's teaching style combines all aspects of musical learning from theory and history to instrument specific techniques.
+His goal with each student is to make sure that they have a well rounded musical education that will allow them to move forward into any musical field they wish to conquer while also instilling life skills that can be used beyond music in the student's everyday life.

 Elementary/Middle School Students - Teaching this age group includes modeling good practice habits and demonstrating proper instrumental technique including memorized scales and learning about the "tools of the trade" such as metronomes and etudes.
 The curriculum includes basic instrumental performance skills, solfege (interval training and singing), music theory, and music history.
 (Suggested lesson length - 30-45 min)

 Performances: All students participate in studio recitals (of which there are typically two a year).
 Flute students of The Studio also participate in a "flute ensemble" put together just for studio recitals.
-Students are also expected to be involved in school ensembles, MSBOA solo and ensemble festival, youth orchestras and bands, and flute students are expected to join and participate in the Southeast Michigan Flute Association.
+Students are also expected to be involved in school ensembles, MSBOA solo and ensemble festival, youth orchestras and bands, and flute students are expected to join and participate in the Southeast Michigan Flute Association and their events.

-All Students; Meronome/Tuner (smart phone version fine), Notebook, Blank Staff Paper.
+All Students Metronome /Tuner (smart phone version fine), Notebook, Blank Staff Paper.

-High School Students - Marcel Moyse "De La Sonorte", Andre Maquarre "Daily Excercises for the Flute", M.A.
+High School Students - "Flute 102/103" and other books in the series by Patricia George, Trevor Wye "Omnibus Edition", Marcel Moyse "De La Sonorite", Andre Maquarre "Daily Excercises for the Flute", M.A.
 Reichert "7 Daily Exercises for the Flute", Robert Cavally "Melodious and Progressive Etudes" (Books 1, 2, and 3), Etude Books by Joachim Andersen (Op.
-18, 26, and 30), Trevor Wye "Omnibus Edition".
+18, 26, and 30), other books as needed.

 Little Piper - www.little-piper.com